krystal910/runanalysis/README.md

   `activity_labels.txt` - reference table for the name of the activity performed

-The above files are combined to form a full dataset that contains the named results, activity performed and subject.
+The above files are then combined to form a full dataset that contains the named results, activity performed and subject.

 ###Processing Data

-After the import, the run_analysis.R script processess the full dataset and executes the following transformations:
+After the import, the run_analysis.R script processes the full dataset and executes the following transformations:

 1. Extracts only the measurements on the mean and standard deviation for each measurement.
 2. Uses descriptive activity names to name the activities in the data set